axibase/atsd-use-cases/aging-america/README.md

 **Dimishing Working Population**

 Using a `value` expression, calculated series may be created using existing data.
 Here, working-aged population data is subtracted from total population data to create a new series and then visualized.
-This setting is shown below.
+This setting is shown here.

 ```sql
 [group]